flerka/til/README.md

 ## Today I Learned
-This repository contains my notes related to software development, such as short code snippets, console commands, and handy helpers.
+This repository contains my notes related to software development, such as short code snippets, console commands, and handy tools.

 Inspired by https://github.com/thoughtbot/til